 My goal is to be as genuine as I can with the music I make, and do my best with that material.
 To stay active for a long time will be meaningful if I can come closer and closer to that core, and if others find joy and comfort in the music.
 So part of me is very serious about it but I also need a twist of fun and playfulness.

-Of course I want to reach out the best way I possibly can, but I’m afraid that thinking too much about strategy can take focus away from a very important question which is “why should I make music in the first place?
+Of course I want to reach out the best way I possibly can, but I’m afraid that thinking too much about strategy can take focus away from a very important question which is “why should I make music in the first place?”

-"Part of me is very serious about it but I also
+"Part of me is very serious about it but I also need a twist of fun and playfulness."

 Last summer, you said you were happy to finally be able to settle your studio in one single place and not just lug your gear around between Germany and Sweden.
 Do you feel ‘Irrbloss’ is also the fruit of that transition?